-Claims are due within every 3 months.
+Claims are due within every 6 months.
 CDBG-DR assistance may be drawn down amid construction with supporting documentation of costs incurred submitted with the claim on lowaGrants.
 The final drawdown for reimbursement will only be granted once the "Demographic Data Collection" information is completed in IowaGrants.

 10% of awarded funds will be withheld as a retainage until 100% of all invoices with all costs claimed are submitted to IowaGrants, reviewed, and approved.
 The subrecipient, in coordination with the grant administrator, will reduce the IowaGrants requested amount by the retainage so that the claim is paid in full.
+Beginning with Round 2, the development fee will be marked on the program budget and counted as the retainage to be claimed at the end of the project.